winfsp/cgofuse/README.md

 There are currently three example file systems:

 - [Hellofs](examples/hellofs/hellofs.go) is an extremely simple file system.
-Runs on OSX, Linux and Windows.
+Runs on macOS, FreeBSD, Linux and Windows.
 - [Memfs](examples/memfs/memfs.go) is an in memory file system.
-Runs on OSX, Linux and Windows.
+Runs on macOS, FreeBSD, Linux and Windows.
 - [Passthrough](examples/passthrough/passthrough.go) is a file system that passes all operations to the underlying file system.
-Runs on OSX, Linux.
+Runs on macOS, FreeBSD, Linux.

 ## How it is tested

 Cgofuse is regularly built and tested on [Travis CI](https://travis-ci.org/billziss-gh/cgofuse) and [AppVeyor](https://ci.appveyor.com/project/billziss-gh/cgofuse).
 The following software is being used to test cgofuse.

-**OSX/Linux**
+**macOS/Linux**
 - [fstest](https://github.com/billziss-gh/secfs.test/tree/master/fstest/ntfs-3g-pjd-fstest-8af5670)
 - [fsx](https://github.com/billziss-gh/secfs.test/tree/master/fstools/src/fsx)